halflogic/aws-eks-demo/README.md

 You may use the CloudFormation template above as a guide and modify according to your requirements.

-For this example, I have used the following CIDR and Subnets:
+For this example, I have modified the VPC CIDR and Subnets:

-CIDR: 172.29.0.0/16\
+VPC CIDR: 172.29.0.0/16\
 Public Subnets: 172.29.1.0/24, 172.29.2.0/24\
 Private Subnets: 172.29.3.0/24, 172.29.4.0/24